Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: INTRODUCTION

-The remainder of this paper is organized as follows.
-Related works are presented in Section II.
-The preliminary of the proposed CDC scheme for the metaverse is presented in Section III.
+The strcture of this paper is shown as follows.
+Related works about CDC and metaverse services are introduced in Section II.
+The system model and problem formulations of the proposed reliable CDC scheme for the vehicular metaverse are presented in Section III.
 The worker selection process based on the reputation model and coalition game is presented in Section IV.
-Stackelberg game-based incentive mechanism is introduced in Section V. Section VI shows performance evaluation.
-Section VII concludes this paper.
+Stackelberg game-based incentive mechanism is introduced in Section V. Section VI shows performance evaluation of reliable worker selection and CDC incentive mechanism.
+Section VII gives the conclusion of this paper.